Xerass/breast-cancer-biomarker-analysis/README.md

 | Sensitivity (Tumor recall) | 100 % |
 | Specificity (Normal recall) | 82.4 % |

-The confusion matrix shows 14/17 normals correctly classified and all 104 tumors detected, with **zero false negatives** — the model never misses a cancer sample.
+The confusion matrix shows 14/17 normals correctly classified and all 104 tumors detected, with **zero false negatives**, the model never misses a cancer sample.

 ## Datasets